metallurgical/erlang-SETUP/README.md

   - run `sudo apt-get install erlang`
   - Done!

-![alt text][logo_main]  Erlang Installation using kerl
+![alt text][logo_main]  Erlang Installation using kerl(Recommended)
 -----------
-You should see the kerl installation.
+Before going through this part, you should see the kerl installation.
 Find on this page.
+Skip those part if already intalled
 - **( Windows )**
   - coming...
 - **( Linux )**